 Kevin received his Athletic Training Certification at Plymouth State University.
 He is a certified athletic trainer experienced with both professional and collegiate level athletes.
 He is also a Registered Orthopaedic Technologist.
-Kevin has been part of the National Athletic Trainers Association since 2002 and is registered with the American Society of Orthopedic Professionals.He is both qualified in casting and splinting.
+Kevin has been part of the National Athletic Trainers Association since 2002 and is registered with the American Society of orthopaedic Professionals.He is both qualified in casting and splinting.
 Outside of work, he enjoys spending time with his dogs, surfing, mountain biking, and snowboarding.

 Tyler Swett, ATC

 Tyler graduated from Plymouth State University in 2006 where he received his Bachelor of Science degree in Athletic Training.
 While at Plymouth, Tyler had the opportunity to work with a variety of athletic teams including football, wrestling, field hockey, and lacrosse.
 Tyler has experience working with a wide range of physical therapy patients and was trained in the use of the Graston Technique in 2010.
 He also has two years experience working in a high school setting with numerous high school athletes.